 It is essential that you book a court every time you play and include all the names of the players on court with you for each game so that we can assist NHS Test and Trace should we need to.

-Access to toilets only, using your fob, will be made available during opening hours from week commencing Monday 27 July.
+Access to toilets is via the side door.
 Please only use the facilities if you really need to.
-Only one person at a time is permitted into the mens’ or womens’ toilets so please wait outside the Clubhouse if there is someone already in there.
+Only one person at a time is permitted into the toilets so please wait outside the Clubhouse if they are in use.
 Please sanitize your hands before you go into the Clubhouse.
-Afterwards, please wash your hand thoroughly and dry them using the paper towels provided.
+Afterwards, please wash your hands thoroughly and dry them using the paper towels provided.
 Place the paper towel in the bin and sanitize your hands when you go back on court.

 Everyone must book a court before making their way to the tennis club.
 All names of players must be put into the booking system not just the name of the person booking it.
 We must have this information to assist NHS Test and Trace if required.
 The court booking system is accessed via the link at the top of this page.
-This is accessible to all current paid members and is part of the new ClubSpark system which we have used for renewals too this year.
+This is accessible to all current paid members and is part of the ClubSpark system which we have used for membership renewals.
 You must book a court via the system to play.

-Courts 1, 3, 4 and 7 are available from from 9am to 8pm 7 days a week.
-The Club will be shut at 9pm every evening.
-You can book 4 x 1 hour slots every 7 days.
+All courts are currently available from from 9am to 9pm 7 days a week.
+The Club will be shut at 10pm every evening.
+If you are the last person on site please ensure the main gate is secured before you leave.
+You can book 4 x 1.5 hour slots every 7 days.

 We ask family groups of more than 4 to book two courts next to each other (preferably 4 & 5 or 6 & 7) to help maintain social distancing whilst on court.
 If only one court is available, please ensure only 4 people are on court at any one time.